Techtonica/curriculum/writing-readable-code/writing-readable-code.md

 ### Check for Understanding

-- Engage the group in a brief roundtable discussion so they can share what improvements to their code their pair partners helped them find.
 - Why is it important to write readable code?
 - How do you make your code more readable?
 - If you want to assign your Birth Year to a variable which variable name would be more appropriate: `let x` or `let myBirthYear`.